johandersson/.LOG-hog/src/resources/help.md

 Formatting is applied in the Full Log window for a polished view of your entries.

 ## License
-LogHog is licensed under the GNU General Public License version 3 (GPL3).
+.LOG-hog is licensed under the GNU General Public License version 3 (GPL3).
 See the license.md file for full license text.

 ## Changelog
 See CHANGELOG.md for a detailed history of changes and new features.